ready4god2513/our-boxen/README.md

 ## Initial Setup for the dabo_act Project

-After the initial Boxen run, you can use Boxen to clone and (almost totally) setup [dabo_act](https://github.com/dabohealth/dabo_act).
+After the initial Boxen run, you can use Boxen to clone and automagically setup [dabo_act](https://github.com/dabohealth/dabo_act).
 Setup the project by:

 `$ boxen dabo_act`